Stanford-BioE80/Stanford-BioE80.github.io/_docs/w2preclass.md

 [Optional Link-1](https://www.nobelprize.org/uploads/2018/06/press-29.pdf)
 [Optional Link-2](https://www.nobelprize.org/prizes/medicine/2015/summary/)

-One approach to address the challenges associated with malaria is to produce drugs, or key ingredients of a medication, via engineered organisms (example engineered yeast).
+One approach to address malaria with bioengineering is to produce drugs, or key ingredients of a medication, via engineered organisms (example engineered yeast).
 See optional link for a primary research paper [High-level semi-synthetic production of the potent antimalarial artemisinin](https://www.nature.com/articles/nature12051).

 Now take a look at the following articles describing the reaction of the market to Synthetic biology's first malaria drug.